xuxu-wei/SUAVE/README.md

-Here’s the updated **repository introduction** based on your refined description:

----

 # Hybrid Variational Autoencoder (VAE) with Multi-Task Learning (MTL)

 This repository provides an implementation of a **Hybrid Variational Autoencoder (VAE)** integrated with **Multi-Task Learning (MTL)** for dimensionality reduction and predictive modeling.
 The model uniquely combines **unsupervised latent representation learning** with **supervised learning**, allowing the latent space to be guided by label information for downstream prediction tasks.